Biryani: Ingredients

-Ingredients for biryani vary according to the region and the type of meat and vegetables used.
-Meat (of either chicken, goat, beef, lamb, prawn or fish) is the prime ingredient with rice.
-As is common in dishes of the Indian subcontinent, vegetables are sometimes also used when preparing biryani.
-Corn may be used depending on the season and availability.
-Navratan biryani tends to use sweeter, richer ingredients such as cashews, kismis and fruits, such as apples and pineapples.
+Ingredients for biryani are extensive and vary according to the region and the type of meat and vegetables used.
+Meat (chicken, goat, beef, lamb, prawn or fish) is the prime ingredient with rice.
+As is common in dishes of South Asia, vegetables are sometimes also used when preparing biryani.
+Corn may be used, depending on the season and availability.
+Navratan biryani tends to use sweeter, richer ingredients such as cashews, sultanas (kishmish), and fruits such as apples and pineapples.

-The spices and condiments used in biryani may include fennel seeds, ghee (clarified butter), nutmeg, mace, pepper, cloves, cardamom, cinnamon, bay leaves, coriander, mint, ginger, onions, tomatoes, green chilies, and garlic.
+The spices and condiments used in biryani may include fennel seeds, ghee (clarified butter), nutmeg, mace, pepper, cloves, cardamom, cinnamon, bay leaves, coriander, mint, ginger, onions, tomatoes, green chilies, star anise, and garlic.
 The premium varieties include saffron.
+Some commercial recipes for biryani also include aromatic essences such as Mitha attar, kewra and rose water.
+Dried sour prunes (Plum is called alu bukhara) may also be added to the biryani.
+In nasi briyani and other variants made in Southeast Asian countries such as Malaysia, Singapore, and Indonesia, typical Southeast Asian spices and aromatics such as pandan leaf may be used alongside typical South Asian spices.

-The main ingredient that usually accompanies the spices is chicken or goat meat; special varieties might use beef or seafood instead.
-The dish may be served with dahi chutney or raita, korma, curry, a sour dish of aubergine (brinjal), boiled egg, and salad.
+The main ingredient that usually accompanies the spices is chicken, lamb or goat meat; special varieties might use beef or seafood instead.
+The dish may be served with raita, dahi chutney, or other accompaniments to soothe the biryani and lower the heat from the spices in the biryani.
+Other sides include seekh kebab, Qorma, curry, a sour dish of aubergine (brinjal), boiled eggs, and salad.

-Preparation styles: pakki versus kacchi biryani
+Preparation styles

 Biryani can be cooked using one of two styles/techniques, pakki ("cooked") and kacchi ("raw").